pcurtis1/mattock/Readme.md

 # Mattock

-Mattock is a reference implementation of the various file formats of Rocket Universe.
+Mattock is a reference implementation of the various file formats of Rocket Universe based mostly on [this documentation](https://www.slideshare.net/rocketsoftware/universe-files)

 Project goals:
 - Zero dependencies (except for pytest in dev)